-If the materials resulted from mining activities that have no commercial purpose, then the manufacture of those materials is not reportable under the CDR rule.
+If the chemical substance(s) resulted from mining activities conducted for no commercial purpose, then the manufacture of those chemical substances is not reportable under the CDR rule.
 That is because, for a chemical substance to be reportable under the CDR rule, it must be manufactured for commercial purposes.
 "Manufactured for commercial purposes" means:

-(1) To import, produce, or manufacture with the purpose of obtaining an immediate or eventual commercial advantage for the manufacturer, and includes among other things, such "manufacture" of any amount of a chemical substance or mixture (i) For commercial distribution, including for test marketing; and (ii) For use by the manufacturer, including use for product research and development, or as an intermediate.
+(1) To import, produce, or manufacture with the purpose of obtaining an immediate or eventual commercial advantage for the manufacturer, and includes among other things, such "manufacture" of any amount of a chemical substance or mixture: (i) For commercial distribution, including for test marketing; and (ii) For use by the manufacturer, including use for product research and development, or as an intermediate.